potable-anarchy/No-Survivors/README.md

 ### Core Mechanics

-- **Job Selection:**
+- **Job Selection**
-  Players choose from multiple job offers via in-game “emails,” each with different objectives and rewards.
+  Players pick from various job offers, each with unique objectives and rewards that impact the game world, market prices, and available items.

-- **Level Objectives:**
+- **Randomized Market**
-  Level creators can set the main goal as reaching a specific area, destroying items, eliminating enemies, or retrieving loot.
-  *Team Input Needed:* Should we allow players to have multiple simultaneous objectives, or is one main objective per level ideal?

-- **Secret Paths & Interactions:**
-  Levels include hidden rooms, breakable walls, or destructible items to encourage exploration.

-- **Time Limit (Optional):**
-  To add intensity, levels can have a countdown timer.
-  *Team Input Needed:* Should the timer be a core mechanic, or used only in certain scenarios?
+  Weapons and items are available at fluctuating prices.
+Players can impact the prices by manipulating the economy through their choices.

+- **Market Influence Missions**
+  Missions allow players to change prices.
+For example, destroying fuel supplies raises gas costs, or eliminating supply chains can make certain items scarce.

-- **Cheat Mode (Optional Wildcard):**
+- **Instacart Mode (Collection Missions)**
-  Players can activate invincibility or power-ups by discovering hidden cheat codes in levels.
+  Players receive a “shopping list” of items to collect.
+Completing these missions unlocks rewards or special items on the market.

+- **Auction Mechanics**
+  Some rare items are only available at auctions, requiring players to compete or even sabotage rivals to win prized possessions.

+- **Punch Card Rewards**
+  Players earn a power-up after a set number of items or kills, offering more abilities and advantages as they progress.

+- **Time-Limited Objectives**
+  Some jobs require completing tasks within a time limit, creating urgency and the option to eliminate competition along the way.

+### Story and Setting

+- **Story Summary**
+  The protagonist, known as *The Saint*, is an ex-priest turned vigilante enforcer in a dystopian city.
+Guided by cryptic mission emails, they strive to "cleanse" the city of corruption, one job at a time, each action rippling through the market.

+- **Setting**
+  Levels take place in various dark environments: black market hubs, abandoned warehouses, auction houses, and gritty alleys.
+Each location reflects a dangerous, chaotic urban landscape with hidden rooms, destructible items, and NPCs.

 ---

-## Story and Setting

-### Story Summary
-Players act as anonymous agents taking on shadowy contracts from mysterious employers.
-Each mission email provides a vague briefing, hinting at a hidden agenda or secret organization.

-### Setting
-Each level can vary, with locations like abandoned warehouses, corporate offices, dark alleys, or underground bunkers.
-*Team Input Needed:* Should the setting stay consistent (e.g., a single city) or vary wildly between levels for diversity?

----

 ## Art and Sound

 ### Art Style
-Four-color pixel art inspired by retro games.
-Simple animations for character movement and actions, with a focus on clarity in visual feedback for attacks, item pickups, and stealth.
+Four-color pixel art for a gritty, retro aesthetic.
+Environments and characters are minimalistic but expressive, with key details on muscle-bound NPCs, shady characters, and rough urban settings.

 ### Sound Design
-- **Ambient Music:** Creates tension with subtle, eerie background tracks.
+- **Ambient Music**: Dark, rhythmic tunes fitting the intense, underground vibe.
-- **Sound Effects:** Emphasis on footstep sounds, gunfire, item collection, and doors opening.
+- **Sound Effects**: Footsteps, gunfire, item pickups, and object destruction for immersive feedback.
-  *Team Input Needed:* Do we have an art style preference (e.g., gritty vs. clean pixel art)?
-Should we add a composer or go with royalty-free tracks?

----

-## Technical Requirements
+### Technical Requirements

-### Development Tools
-- **Game Engine:** Unity or Godot (for ease of building a level editor and quick level iteration).
+- **Development Tools**
+  - **Game Engine**: Clickteam Fusion, chosen for fast level editing and asset integration.
-- **Level Editor:** Create a built-in level editor to allow team members and players to craft new stages.
+  - **Level Editor**: Built-in editor for streamlined level design, making it easy for team members to place assets and test gameplay.

-### Source Control
+  - **Aseprite for Assets**: Assets and animations will be created in Aseprite, with sprite sheets exported for easy loading in Clickteam Fusion.

+- **Source Control**
-- **GitHub Repository:** For code and asset collaboration, with a folder structure for level files and assets.
+  - **GitHub Repository**: Centralized for code and asset collaboration, with organized folders for sprite sheets, level assets, and audio files.
-  *Team Input Needed:* Which engine are we most comfortable with for building an editor?

 ---